Gold Beach Oregon Rockhounding Kissing Rock Oregon

 Beyond the Rocks: Exploring the Area

-South Beach hosts an annual festival similar to the Finders Keepers Glass Floats Event in Lincoln City.
-From early February until the end of April, the three miles of the beach from the South Jetty to just beyond Kissing Rock become the grounds of a glass float treasure hunt.
+South Beach also hosts an annual glass float treasure hunt similar in spirit to the Finders Keepers Glass Floats Event in Lincoln City.
+From early February through April, sections of the beach between the South Jetty and Kissing Rock are used for hiding handcrafted glass floats above the surf line in driftwood and grass.

-When you are in the area, be sure to visit nearby attractions like Otter Point State Recreation Site, Tseriadun State Recreation Site, and Prehistoric Garden.
+Nearby attractions include Otter Point State Recreation Site, Tseriadun State Recreation Site, and Prehistoric Garden.

 Gold Beach Oregon | Facts